Norfolk Black History Month

 What America Means to Me

-'What America Means To Me' is part of a pilot-project where Dr Wendy McMahon from the School of American Studies and two PhD students, Catherine Barter and Lucien Giordano, went into three local schools and work-shopped the place of the USA in the lives of the children as well as its history and diverse culture.
+'What America Means To Me' was part of a pilot-project where Dr Wendy McMahon, Lecturer in American Studies and two PhD students, Catherine Barter and Lucien Giordano, went into three local schools and work-shopped the place of the USA in the lives of the children as well as its history and diverse culture.

 Find out more.